-1. Look at people's giftings and character... prayers or prophets? apostles or apologetics? in-looking or out-looking? loud or quiet?
-Decide on when God is calling you to be you and when God is calling you to challenge yourselves.. these are aimed at the young people..
+Decide on what God is calling you to be you - and when God is calling you to challenge yourselves..

-- Are you skilled on the internet?
+- Got internet skills?
 Can you set up a web site?
 Good with computers?
-Set up a Powerpoint presentation or similar to use as evangelism.
+Or can you create apps?
+Set up something creative for evangelism.
 Click here for some help and ideas from gospelcom.net

 - Good with people?
 Be there for your friends and support them through difficult times.
 Invite them round if you have Christian parents.
 Recognise when people need support, space, ask if they want prayer

 - Good at sport?
 Commit your sport to Jesus.
-Pray before running, carry a cross, a WWJD bracelet if you want.
+Pray before running, carry a cross, a WWJD bracelet if you want or something to identify yourself as a Christian (nothing too intense though!)
 Let people know you're a Christian.
 Contact Christians In Sport.